 Here are the key milestones expected as Britain leaves the European Union:

-May 3 - English local government elections will provide the Prime Minister with her first widespread electoral test since the disastrous snap election of June 8 2017.
+May 3 - English local government elections will provide the Prime Minister with her first major electoral test since the snap election of June 8 2017.

 Winter/spring - Ratification of the withdrawal and transition treaty is expected, with MPs in Westminster being given a vote on whether or not to accept the deal, followed by a vote in the European Parliament, which holds a veto.

-March - Final European Council summit at which the UK will take part as a member.
+March 21-22 - Final European Council summit in which the UK will take part as a member state.

-June - European Parliament elections will take place without the UK.
+June - European Parliament elections take place without the UK.